Painting the entire exterior wall surface of a the average British house is for most people an awful and daunting

 Blimey, the list is mounting!

 By now you are probably looking at the cheap paint sprayer you bought, and then looking at the rollers in their shiny B&Q packets, and then looking back up at your house and by now the doubts will probably be sinking in.

 Don’t forget that on windy days, sprayed paint blows, and in addition to painting your house, you might be paying for a new paint job for your neighbours car if you’re not careful.

 So which is best for painting houses, a spray gun or a roller?

-Well I think we can see that a roller is ideal for painting interior wall surfaces such as bedrooms etc, and easy paint tasks, and maybe if you are painting a garden wall outside etc.
+Well I think we can see that a roller is ideal for painting interior wall surfaces such as painting bedrooms, and easy paint tasks, and maybe if you are painting a garden wall outside etc.

 Also the correct knap or thickness of the roller is essential, the heavier the textured wall surface, the thicker roller head you need, and conversely the smoother the wall, the thinner roller head is required…. and it is also essential to correctly prepare the wall prior to painting.